Paying and Persuading: Valuing Persuasion

 \begin{definition} $\sigma$ is \emph{stationary} if, for all $h^\xi, h^\zeta \in \supp(\bb{P}^\sigma)$, $\sigma(h^\xi) = \sigma(h^\zeta)$. \end{definition}

 \begin{proposition} Let $M$ be irreducible and aperiodic with ergodic distribution $\mu^\infty$.
 Then

-Moreover if there is an optimal stationary $\sigma^*$, then the inequality holds with equality. \end{proposition} The formal proof can be found in the \blue{\ref{p: persuasion upper bound proof}} The intuition uses the exponential concentration of distributions to their steady state, regardless of the initial distribution to show that as $\delta \to 1$, ``essentially'' only Receiver incentive compatibility at the ergodic steady-state matters.
+Moreover if there exists $\bar \delta$ such that there is an optimal stationary $\sigma^*$ for all $\delta > \bar \delta$, then the inequality holds with equality. \end{proposition} The formal proof can be found in the \blue{\ref{p: persuasion upper bound proof}} The intuition uses the exponential concentration of distributions to their steady state, regardless of the initial distribution to show that as $\delta \to 1$, ``essentially'' only Receiver individual rationality at the ergodic steady-state matters.
 Thus, if (and only if) Receiver prefers the induced joint distribution to their no-information payoff, then some stationary distribution leading to $\gamma$ is implementable.
 The upper bound can be seen as implying the individual rationality constraint characterizes the value of optimal \textit{stationary} contracts\footnote{With transfers, these are often those which trace out the efficient set when agents have relational incentives; see \cite{levin2003relational} and \cite{KolotilinLi2021}.} exactly.
 However, outside of special cases, knowing when there is an optimal stationary contract can be difficult.

 This result is related to the Receiver individual rationality constraint of \cite{RenaultSolanVieille13}, who characterize the equilibrium payoff set of repeated communication games.
 There are two important differences.
 First, my Sender has commitment and hence the set of feasible payoffs is larger, leading to a simpler and cleaner characterization of the best stationary upper bound (they require additional conditions to characterize exactly the payoff set).
 Second, the addition of transfers modifies Receiver constraints to allow for all joint couplings and transfer profiles where Receiver individual rationality hold.
 Perhaps surprisingly, this lower bound is independent of transfers insofar as they affect the details of Receiver incentive compatibility---transfers augment the payoff set exactly by allowing additional ``lump sum'' payments that relax Receiver's individual rationality constraint at the ergodic distribution.